 |Figure 2.
 Calculator Spelling for the word "HELLO"|

 In modern times, the study of the relationships between words and numbers has increased, specially for the purpose of encrypting data.
 Some simple systems like the calculator spelling illustrated in Figure 2 are only for entertainment, but modern cryptography combines the use of pseudorandom number generators with modular arithmetic to map any text into apparent gibberish.
-The only way to break the code is to know the starting number (seed) of the pseudorandom number generator and the sequence of numbers that it generates.
+The equation Xn = (Xc+19) modulo 26, discussed above, is an example of a simple pseudorandom number generator.
+The only way to decode messages with this type of encryption is to know the sequence of numbers generated by the pseudorandom number generator.

 Note: The information entered above is used exclusively for the calculations and it is not saved in any form.